giovanniboscu/continuous-section-field/README.md

-## Continuous Section Field (CSF): Non-Prismatic, Multi-Material Members — Python API or No-Code YAML (CSFReader + CSFActions)
+## Continuous Section Field (CSF): Section-Property Preprocessing for Non-Prismatic, Multi-Region Members (Python API and YAML workflow)

 **Continuous Section Field (CSF)** is a Python engine for **non-prismatic** and **non-homogeneous** beam-like members, designed as a *continuous pre-processor* for structural solvers.